Author: Damian Gemza

 Adding the @angular/pwa mechanism to your existing application

-address in Google Chrome browser, open the
+address in a Google Chrome browser, open the

 developer tools using the F12 key, then open the Network tab, and select the Offline checkbox and refresh